SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

   >
   >   <Image align="center" src="https://files.readme.io/735e213c58d29db4438e9cc89a873cba9c4a35bbaaf4f3663f68817f8c32327a-image.png" />
   >
   > * *[Raise a request](mailto:onboarding@intersoftsapient.net) to our onboarding team to create a location for you to connect and download the PUDO data via SFTP by providing your RSA Public Key through a secure gateway.
-Our team will respond with your connection details.*
+Our team will respond with your connection details that includes the following:*

   The PUDO SFTP solution provides you with all locations in a single file that you can store as a library.